Day 1: Chiang Mai – Chiang Dao

 Cooking with the Palong people

 Then we will drive to Chiang Dao, where we will stay in the Marisa Resort, set in a forest.
-Enjoy the swimming pool before you can have dinner on your own in the restaurant of the resort.
+Enjoy the swimming pool before you can have dinner on your own in the restaurant at the resort.

 Overnight at Marisa Resort